-The pub also held a raffle with prizes from local
+The pub also held a raffle with prizes from local businesses, including vouchers for cider, meat and goods in high-street shops.

 Pub manager Mat Turner said: "It was a lovely day and a real community effort.
 We want to thank our customers and local businesses for their contributions."